is to cultivate a resilient and inclusive Pacific Northwest community.

 Right now, we are excited to be exploring the transition of our organization to an entirely democratically run, non-profit co-operative, where supporters, ambassadors, chapters, project leaders, and member programs all take leadership and mentor roles in building the movement we want to see.
 We hope you join us!

-Our board of directors is a voluntary board made up of awesome and caring folks driven by their motivation and love of Cascadia.
-Thank you for all your work!
+Our board of directors is a voluntary board made up of awesome and caring folks driven by their motivation and love of their Pacific Northwest community.